Diabetes insipidus (DI) is a condition where water in the body is improperly removed from the circulatory system by the kidneys.

 Symptoms may include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam may be done.

 Treatment may include: